Clerk for Startups: Editor's Take

 Clerk Alternatives Worth Considering

-For startups evaluating developer tools tools, Clerk is worth a closer look.
+For startups evaluating developer & it tools, Clerk is worth a closer look.
 The combination of mature features and the $1,000 in credits startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 What are the main pros of Clerk?